itamar82/veho-workflow/README.md

 ### Configuring Github

 Follow instructions on how to configure github webhooks.
-The endpoint is /hooks/payload